aecsant/QSat-Opt/README.md

 ---

-## 📄 License
+## 📄 License and Copyright

-This project is open-source and available under the MIT License.
+This project is NOT open-source.

+© 2022-2024 Santosh Kumar, brahmcs.co.in.
+All rights reserved.

 ---